A perfect park in central Bangor. An ideal spot to enjoy the local wildlife and feed the ducks

 It also has a chain of small lakes providing wildfowl sanctuary with many interesting specimens and dry pens containing a large variety of exotic birds.

 Free live music events take place annually at the Ward Park Bandstand every Sunday 3-5pm in July and August.
-For more information on what's ahead for the 2020 programme, read more.
+For more information on what's ahead read the 2020 Programme.

 Ward Park was put on the world map when it became stage to local formed band Snow Patrol back when they performed to thousands on home soil 2007.
 Find out more about Ward Park as a concert venue.